Western Front (World War I): 1917

 The Hindenburg Line was built between 2 mi and 30 mi behind the German front line.
-On 25 February the German armies west of the line began Operation Alberich a withdrawal to the line and completed the retirement on 5 April, leaving a supply desert of scorched earth to be occupied by the Allies.
+On 25 February the German armies west of the line began Operation Alberich a withdrawal to the line and completed the retirement on 5 April, leaving a supply desert of scorched earth to be occupied by the entente.
 This withdrawal negated the French strategy of attacking both flanks of the Noyon salient, as it no longer existed.
-The British continued offensive operations as the War Office claimed, with some justice, that this withdrawal resulted from the casualties the Germans received during the Battles of the Somme and Verdun, despite the Allies suffering greater losses.
+The British continued offensive operations as the War Office claimed, with some justification, that this withdrawal resulted from the casualties the Germans received during the Battles of the Somme and Verdun, despite the entente suffering greater losses.

 On 6 April the United States declared war on Germany.
 In early 1915, following the sinking of the Lusitania, Germany had stopped unrestricted submarine warfare in the Atlantic because of concerns of drawing the United States into the conflict.
 With the growing discontent of the German public due to the food shortages, the government resumed unrestricted submarine warfare in February 1917.
-The calculated that a successful submarine and warship siege of Britain would force that country out of the war within six months, while American forces would take a year to become a serious factor on the Western Front.
+They calculated that a successful submarine and warship siege of Britain would force that country out of the war within six months, while American forces would take a year to become a serious factor on the Western Front.
 The submarine and surface ships had a long period of success before Britain resorted to the convoy system, bringing a large reduction in shipping losses.

 By 1917, the size of the British Army on the Western Front had grown to two-thirds of the size of the French force.
 In April 1917 the BEF began the Battle of Arras.
 The Canadian Corps and the 5th Division of the First Army, fought the Battle of Vimy Ridge, completing the capture of the ridge and the Third Army to the south achieved the deepest advance since trench warfare began.
 Later attacks were confronted by German reinforcements defending the area using the lessons learned on the Somme in 1916.
 British attacks were contained and, according to Gary Sheffield, a greater rate of daily loss was inflicted on the British than in "any other major battle".

 During the winter of 1916–1917, German air tactics had been improved, a fighter training school was opened at Valenciennes and better aircraft with twin guns were introduced.
 The result was higher losses of Allied aircraft, particularly for the British, Portuguese, Belgians and Australians who were struggling with outmoded aircraft, poor training and tactics.
-The Allied air successes over the Somme were not be repeated.
+The Allied air successes over the Somme were not repeated.
 During their attack at Arras, the British lost 316 air crews and the Canadians lost 114 compared to 44 lost by the Germans.
 This became known to the Royal Flying Corps as Bloody April.